-Many (if not all) of the 150 Big Locals across England offer small community grants to help residents and local groups to develop their ideas to improve community life in their areas.
-If you are a local resident, group or club, and you have an idea for a project which will provide opportunity in the area, or address a specific problem, we would love to here from you.
+Many (if not all) of the 150 Big Locals across England offered small community grants to help residents and local groups to develop their ideas to improve community life in their areas.

 If you need help and support with community grants, please contact us.

-In addition to our smaller grants, we have partnered with UnLtd to provide larger grants for local social entrepreneurs.
+In addition to our smaller grants, we have partnered with UnLtd to provide larger awards for local social entrepreneurs.

 UnLtd provides funding and support for enterprising people with solutions to social problems, which can change society for the better.

 Tang Hall Big Local have given £50,000 over three years to UnLtd, to fund social entrepreneurs who want to address social issues relevant to the people who live in Tang Hall.
 UnLtd will support individuals who want to address social issues throughout their journey.
-Support is provided by a dedicated Awards Manager, who will help you to think through your idea, create a plan, apply for a grant, and deliver your project.
-There are several types of grant available, from small grants to test ideas, to much larger ones, to scale up your business and really start making a difference.
+Support is provided by a dedicated Awards Manager, who will help you to think through your idea, create a plan, apply for an award, and deliver your project.
+There are several types of award available, from small awards to test ideas, to much larger ones, to scale up your business and really start making a difference.

 Tang Hall Big Local hope to build a lasting legacy.
 We believe that local people deserve a great future, and we want to nurture local talent.
 Tang Hall Big Local and UnLtd can help you to do this and ensure there is great support and opportunity for learning and development.

-If you are interested, and would like to find out more about UnLtd grants, please get in touch with Joe Gardham (UnLtd Award Manager) by email firstname.lastname@example.org phone: 07545 933 823 or visit the UnLtd website.
+If you are interested, and would like to find out more about UnLtd awards, please get in touch with Ann Roli (UnLtd Award Manager) by email email@example.com or phone: 07545933803 or visit the UnLtd website.